Event-based MILP models for ride pooling applications: Conclusions

 \section{Conclusions}

-In this paper we suggest a new perspective on modeling ride-hailing problems.
+In this paper we suggest a new perspective on modeling ridepooling problems.
 By using an event-based graph representation rather than a geographical model, we show that capacity, pairing and precedence constraints can be handled implicitly.
-While the resulting MILP formulations generally have more variables as compared to classical models, extensive numerical experiments show that the implicit constraint formulation leads to considerably improved computational times.
-Indeed, both for benchmark instances from the literature as well as for artificial instances in the city of Wuppertal, problems with up to $40$ requests can be solved within a few minutes of computational time, while problems with up to $20$ requests can be solved in less than 15 seconds.
-The new model is thus suitable for an incorporation into dynamic models in a rolling-horizon framework.
+While the resulting MILP formulations are pseudo-compact and generally have more variables as compared to classical compact models, extensive numerical experiments show that the implicit constraint formulation leads to considerably improved computational times.
+Indeed, both for benchmark instances from the literature as well as for artificial instances in the city of Wuppertal, problems with up to $80$ requests can be solved in less than 7 seconds.

 Moreover, we analyse the effects of including additional optimization criteria in the model.
-In addition to the classical cost objective function, we consider the (total or maximum) excess ride time as well as the number of rejected requests as measures for user satisfaction.
+In addition to the classical cost objective function, we consider the (total or maximum) regret as well as the number of rejected requests as measures for user satisfaction.
 By combining these criteria into a weighted sum objective function we demonstrate that user satisfaction can be largely improved at only relatively small additional expenses, i.e., overall routing costs.

-In the future, we intend to use machine learning techniques to predict requests based on time series data and locate free vehicles accordingly.
-Furthermore, dynamic vehicle routing algorithms that take into account the traffic volume should be developed such that expected driving times can be computed with high accuracy.
-The goal is to communicate a reliable estinate of the expected arrival time to the customer when accepting a request.
+While most real world instances of the DARPs are much larger, the proposed approach could still prove useful as a subroutine also for realistically-sized instances.
+Particularly, the extension to the online version of the DARP in which requests arrive over time could be a promising application for our models, see \cite{Gaul2021A}.
+Indeed, often only very few new requests arrive simultaneously and re-routing of already scheduled users is only acceptable if it decreases their arrival time.
+Consequently, the number of simultaneous users in such a rolling-horizon version of a dial-a-ride problem is relatively small and could potentially be solved exactly using one of our models.
+Furthermore, we will investigate the integration of ridepooling services into the local public transport system in Wuppertal.